TaherehZarratEhsan/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Violent Detection
 - Machine Learning
-- Anomaly Recognition
+- Unsupervised, and Probabilistic Deep Learning
+- Image and Video Processing
 - Generative Modeling
-- Unsupervised, and Probabilistic Deep Learning
 - Representation Learning
+- Generalizability of Deep Learning
+- Violence Detection
 # Education to show in About widget
 education:
   courses: